We’ve had a whole host of new currency introduced recently, but what should you do if you still have old coins or notes knocking about?

 How to exchange old bank notes

-Both the old £10 note and old £5 note are no longer in circulation, but if you still have some, there are a number of options.
+Both the old £10 note and the old £5 note are no longer in circulation, but if you still have some, there are a number of options.

-Check out our full article on the new bank notes for information on how to spot a forgery and other things small businesses should be aware of.
+Read our full article on the new bank notes for information on how to spot a forgery and other things small businesses should be aware of.

 How to exchange old pound coins